Summer Experience Funding Sources

 Recipients are required to write a one-page reflective essay and present their work as a part of the YSFP’s knead 2 know series.
 Graduating seniors who cannot return to campus will prepare a 10-slide photo essay, or other agreed upon deliverable in lieu of a presentation.
 All fellowships come with mentorship and support from YSFP staff and our extended community of friends and alumni.

-Fellowship applications are open from January 1st through March 16th.
+Fellowship applications are open from January 1st through March 4th.
 All Yale undergraduate and graduate students, including graduating seniors, are welcome to apply.
 To do so, please search “Global Food Fellowship” in the Yale Center for International and Professional Experience Student Grants Database.

-For more info about Yale Sustainable Food Program, visit their website.
+For more info about Yale Sustainable Food Programvisit their website.

 Questions?
 Please contact Jacqueline Munno (Jacqueline.lewin@yale.edu)